 Where are the tests held?

-Please wait in front of the Admissions Room 100 blue sign (outside of the Administration building) 10 minutes before your appointed test time.
+Please wait outside of the Administration Building (AD building) at the end of the ramp in the bench area 10 minutes before your appointed test time.
 A testing proctor will meet you to escort you to the testing room.
 If you are late to the testing site, please proceed directly to AD 103 to reschedule your appointment.